UF Health Proton Therapy Institute earns ACR accreditation

 Posted by: DCMS

-The ACR is the nation’s oldest and most widely accepted radiation oncology accrediting body, with over 600 accredited sites, and 27 years of accreditation experience.
-The ACR seal of accreditation is awarded only to facilities meeting specific Practice Guidelines and Technical Standards developed by ACR after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are experts in the field.
+The ACR is the nation’s oldest and most widely accepted radiation oncology accrediting body, with over 700 accredited sites and 30 years of accreditation experience.
+The ACR seal of accreditation is awarded only to facilities meeting specific practice guidelines and technical standards developed by ACR after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are experts in the field.
 Patient care and treatment, patient safety, personnel qualifications, adequacy of facility equipment, quality control procedures, and quality assurance programs are assessed.
 The findings are reported to the ACR Committee on Radiation Oncology Accreditation, which subsequently provides the practice with a comprehensive report they can use for continuous practice improvement.

-The UF Health Proton Therapy Institute, opened August 14, 2006, in Jacksonville, Fla., is a cancer treatment facility that uses the most advanced technology available to treat and cure cancer.
+The UF Health Proton Therapy Institute, open in Jacksonville since Aug.
+14, 2006, uses the most advanced radiation therapy technology available to treat and cure cancer.
 Proton therapy delivers a precise radiation treatment while destroying cancer cells and minimizing damage to healthy tissue.
-That reduces side effects and lessens the risk of developing complications from treatment in later life.
-It is especially beneficial for treating cancer in children and adults with cancers in sensitive areas like the head, neck, lung, breast brain and prostate.
+Proton therapy reduces side effects and lessens the risk of developing complications from treatment in later life.
+It is especially beneficial for treating cancer in children and adults with cancers in sensitive areas like the head, neck, lung, breast, brain and prostate.